 New York-born and Florida-raised, Alicia McCracken Morgan taught herself to play the piano at age nine, beginning a lifelong addiction to which there seems to be no cure.
 Following in the footsteps of her father, a painter and art professor, at fifteen Alicia was working at Busch Gardens in Tampa as a portrait artist, and then a cartoonist – one of the first females hired there to draw caricatures, as the prevailing wisdom was that “women weren’t funny enough to be cartoonists.”
 But music soon became her primary focus, and she began her working music career while in high school (where she was selected for the prestigious Florida All-State Sight-Reading Choir both times she auditioned, and was ranked in the top ten alto sight-readers in the state for those years) and has been a professional singer, keyboard player and songwriter ever since.

 Alicia is one of the few people who have actually ‘run away with the circus’, and regards herself fortunate to have had the chance to experience working in an American classic, the tented circus show, which is all but vanished today.
-After playing in the backup band for a nightclub magic revue, she ended up joining the show as a performer, working for a man who caught bullets in his teeth and doing illusions.
+After backing up a nightclub magic revue, she ended up joining the show as a performer, working for a man who caught bullets in his teeth and doing illusions.
 She spent the next few years playing carnivals and circuses, returning to winter quarters in Gibsonton and Sarasota in between show seasons.
-In the King Brothers Circus, she learned (as all women do in the circus) to perform on the ‘web’, the long white ropes that hang from the ceiling of the tent.
+In the King Brothers Circus, she learned (as all women do in the circus) to perform on the ‘Spanish web’, the long white ropes that hang from the ceiling of the tent.
 Alicia also worked in the side show, where she was a fire-eater, Serpentina the Snake Woman and the India-Rubber Girl.

 Alicia’s article about her experience singing on the Neil Young album Living With War garnered her world-wide (if incredibly short-lived) attention.
 She was interviewed and/or quoted by the LA Times, Editors & Publishers, the London Independent, Rolling Stone and Radio France Internationale.
 Recent gigs include singing for Neil Young and Oasis, and playing keyboards for smooth-jazz artist Norman Brown.